root-systems/agreement-financial/README.md

 At the end of a month we produce the invoices for our members.
 This follows the same process as forecasting except that we substitute in the actual billable hours worked and charge out rate.

 ### !Important (very experimental)
-We do not adjust peoples pay down because of changes to their schedule. eg if a person gets sick and cant work we don't demote there days to personal.
-We will adjust peoples pay up if they have had to do extra days they didn't intend to.
+We do not adjust peoples pay down because of changes to their schedule. eg if a person gets sick and can't work we don't demote their days to a personal type.
+We will adjust people's pay up if they have had to do extra days they didn't intend to.

 It is the job of the Coordinators to keep an eye on this overtime and checkin with the group and members about how things are going.
 A transparent monthly report will be shared to all members.

 ### Buffer as control lever (What's the point of all this?)
 By coupling several factors to buffer events we can create a self regulating system.
 The intent is that as the buffer increases so to does the money flowing away from the pod.
-These are the scaling money outflows and do not include fixed costs such as space hire and saas tools.
+These are the scaling money outflows and do not include fixed costs such as space hire and SaaS tools.

 ## Contribution to a commons
 Contribution to a commons is done as a percentage of total revenue of the pod/manth.
 Unless agreed otherwise this is a scaling amount of between 0-8% depending on the buffer level.